lyne-code/note-taker/README.md

 # Description
 An application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.
 # Installation
-Clone Repo, Run Command npm i, node server.js
+Clone repo, run command npm i, node server.js